 10 Factors in Choosing RV Toilets?

 Now that you know the different types of toilets for your RV, the question is which one do you choose?

-We have already taken a look at the different types of toilets for RVs and the various pros and cons.
-Decide how, when, where you will use your RV and that should help you find the right toilet.
+We have already taken a look at the different types of toilets for RV and the various pros and cons.
+Decide how, when, where you will use your RV and that should help you find the right toilet for your RV.

 The rule is simple, the more powerful the flushing mechanism the more effective it’s going to dispose of waste.
 Some toilets use a foot pedal while others have the traditional hand flush.
 Either way, just look for the one that has the maximum amount of power so repeated flushing won’t be required.

-The best value toilet is not necessarily the cheapest.
+The best value toilet for RV is not necessarily the cheapest.
 Rather it is the one that is going to since you the best and in the longest possible time.
-That’s why there is more to finding the right RV toilet than just picking out the cheapest.
+That’s why there is more to finding the best RV toilet than just picking out the cheapest.

-In addition to the flushing system the toilet must have secure latches and seals to prevent leaks and odors from seeping out.
+In addition to the flushing system the RV toilet must have secure latches and seals to prevent leaks and odors from seeping out.
 These are not only unpleasant but can also cause bacteria to spread.
-If there is an unpleasant smell coming from the toilet when there wasn’t one before, look for signs of leaks.
+If there is an unpleasant smell coming from the RV toilet when there wasn’t one before, look for signs of leaks.
 Or you can also use air purifier.